 Late last year, Mashable

-While on the surface this may appear as a powerful marketing tool, the move has been controversial for Facebook
+While on the surface this may appear as a powerful marketing tool, the move has been controversial for Facebook.
+CIO

 Key HR takeaways